Chapter 3:

 “Poor thing,” Reiko murmured, then lifted herself out of bed and slid the bedroom door closed.

-Outside sat the kitchenette which, aside from an empty styrofoam bowl of instant noodles that she had slurped down before bed, Reiko kept spotless.
-She crossed the length of the kitchen and stepped into the adjacent bathroom, where she stepped into the shower and thumbed the nozzle.
+Outside sat the kitchenette which, aside from an empty styrofoam bowl of instant noodles, Reiko kept spotless.
+She crossed the length of the kitchen and stepped into the adjacent bathroom, where she entered the shower and thumbed the nozzle.

 Ice cold water rained upon her body and pooled in the cradle made from her short fingers.
 Droplets dripped from her overgrown bob cut to the bridge of her lean nose, then to the scarlet mark that ran in the crevice between two pale half moons.
 A thin waterfall cascaded down her back and rippled over a gray flower painted with fraying petals blooming towards her taut shoulders.